oracle/node-oracledb/doc/api.md

 GRANT SODA_APP TO hr;
 ```

-The `CREATE TABLE` system privilege is also need.
-Advanced users who
+The `CREATE TABLE` system privilege is also needed.
+Advanced users
-are using Oracle sequences for keys will also need the `CREATE
+who are using Oracle sequences for keys will also need the `CREATE
 SEQUENCE` privilege.

 The general recommendation for SODA applications is to turn on